Sign up for Aura

 • Do you need to make use of any vector indexes?

-== Estimating size requirements Unless all this information is available, the best you can do is an estimate.
-This is less of a problem for Aura as database instances can be resized through the Aura console with a few clicks.
+Unless all this information is available, estimate based on your best projections.
+Sizing is less critical for Aura since database instances are resizable through the Aura console with a few clicks.

 For most Aura tiers, you must pick memory size (RAM) and memory / storage ratio (1/2, 1/4, 1/8).